-At some point after the Tent of Meeting was built, women were designated to serve at its entrance.
-There is very little mention of these Tabernacle Women in scripture save for two scripture verses and possibly a third, fourth, and fifth.
+After the Tent of Meeting was built, women were designated to serve at its entrance.
+There is minimal mention of these Tabernacle Women in scripture save for two scripture verses and possibly a third, fourth, and fifth.

 The First Biblical Reference for the Women of the Tabernacle

 He made the large basin of bronze and its pedestal of bronze from the mirrors of the women who served at the entrance of the tent of meeting.
 (Exodus 38:8 NET)